« Previous Page

 Long-term health problems, such as brain, liver, kidney, blood, or

 bone marrow damage, can occur from inhaling some substances.
-Long-term abuse of
+Long-term use of

 inhalants also causes: